Transportation 3 min read

-Matthew Sims is a shareholder with Rapoport Weisberg & Sims, P.C. and a trial lawyer who represents victims and their families in catastrophic personal injury and wrongful death cases.
+Matthew Sims is a shareholder with the firm and a trial lawyer who represents victims and their families in catastrophic personal injury and wrongful death cases.
 He has litigated cases in jurisdictions across the country and has tried cases to verdict in several states.

-Due to his experience in representing his clients, Matthew has been selected as an Illinois Super Lawyer Rising Star for five years straight - 2014, 2015, 2016, 2017, and 2018 - a distinction limited to only the top 2.5% of lawyers under the age of 40 in the State of Illinois.
-He has also been selected by the National Trial Institute as a "Top 40 Under 40" attorney practicing in the field of plaintiff's personal injury, in 2017, 2018, 2019, and 2020.
+Due to his experience in representing his clients, Matthew has been selected as an Illinois Super Lawyer Rising Star for seven years straight - 2014, 2015, 2016, 2017, 2018, 2019 and 2020 - a distinction limited to only the top 2.5% of lawyers under the age of 40 in the State of Illinois.
+He has also been repeatedly selected by the National Trial Lawyers as a "Top 40 Under 40" attorney practicing in the field of plaintiff's personal injury, in 2017, 2018, 2019, and 2020.

 In addition to representing the injured and their families in the trial court, Matthew has experience with appellate matters in the Illinois Appellate Court, the Illinois Supreme Court, the Wisconsin Court of Appeals, the Court of Special Appeals of Maryland, the Seventh Circuit Court of Appeals, and the Supreme Court of the United States.